EMOVA: Empowering Language Models to See, Hear and Speak with Vivid Emotions: Experiments

-\textbf{(i)} By comparing the \textit{end-to-end dialogue score} with the \textit{unit-input-text-output score}, we notice that the two scores are closely aligned, with a maximum gap of only $0.22$, except for Speech-Image-ZH.
-The TTS-WER/CER is generally low, revealing that \textbf{\names} can synthesize accurate speech based on text responses.
-However, the Speech-Image-ZH is an outlier, which we attribute to its complexity.
+\textbf{(i)} By comparing the \textit{end-to-end dialogue score} with the \textit{unit-input-text-output score}, we notice that the two scores are closely aligned, with a maximum gap of only $0.33$, except for Speech-Image-ZH.
+TTS-WER/CER is generally low for English, revealing that \textbf{\names} can synthesize accurate speech based on textual responses, which, however, is harder for Chinese, which we attribute to its complexity.
 It includes tasks such as generating poetries and answering riddles, resulting in more intricate responses.
-When these answers are converted to speeches and then transcribed back to texts, multiple variations often arise, leading to discrepancies from the original responses.

-\textbf{(ii)} Comparing the \textit{unit-input-text-output} score with the \textit{text-input-text-output} score, we observe that their differences correlate with the ASR results of speech instructions.
-Specifically, for Speech-Text-EN and Speech-Text-ZH, which involve more complex instructions,
+\textbf{(ii)} Comparing the \textit{unit-input-text-output} score with the \textit{text-input-text-output} score, we notice that their differences correlate with the ASR performance of the speech instructions, especially for Speech-Text-EN and Speech-Text-ZH, which involve more complex instructions.